-This edit was very quick and simple to make.
+This edit was swift and straightforward to make.
 I was going for a bright and airy look.

-Before I made the edits to get the desired image I wanted, I made some minor changes with frequency separation and some liquify to the subject’s hair.
+Before I made the edits to get the desired image I wanted, I made some minor changes with frequency separation and some liquifying to the subject’s hair.

 If you want to see the process from start to finish, sign up for a premium membership to view the full tutorial.

-To begin the bright and airy look on the image, I brightened the whole image with a curves adjustment and played around with the saturation.
+To begin the bright and airy look of the image, I brightened the whole image with a curves adjustment and played around with the saturation.

-Since the image already has a lot of blur going on, I made small adjustments to the blur to give a soft and dreamy feel.
+Since the image already has a lot of blur, I made slight adjustments to the blur to give a soft and dreamy feel.

-With some adjustments to the color range and using the Gaussian blur, it gave a really pretty haze and glow around the subject that added to the end look I was going for.
+With some adjustments to the color range and the Gaussian blur, it gave a gorgeous haze and glowed around the subject, adding to the end look I was going for.

-Some final adjustments I made to the edit were to the skin to brighten it up and adjust some of the tones.
+I made some final adjustments to the edit to the skin to brighten it up and adjust some of the tones.

-I always like to group my layers to see the difference between the original layer and see how the edit is turning out.
-Turning the layers on and off helps me see in what direction my edit is coming to.
+I always like to group my layers to see the difference between the original layers and see how the edit turns out.
+Turning the layers on and off helps me see in what direction my edit is coming.

-It’s always fun to just play around with some of the adjustments to see exactly how they can transform the edit.
-If you would like to see the tutorial from beginning to end you can sign up for a premium membership to get access to the full tutorial.
+It’s always fun to play around with some of the adjustments to see how they can transform the edit.
+If you would like to see the tutorial from beginning to end, you can sign up for a premium membership to access the full tutorial.

-This edit was super quick and simple.
-The image began a little underexposed and saturated.
+This edit was super quick and straightforward.
+Unfortunately, the image began a little underexposed and saturated.
 My final edit was bright and airy.

-You can play around with different types of images to see the results you can get with the techniques I used in the tutorial.
+You can play around with different images to see the results you can get with the techniques I used in the tutorial.

 Don’t miss out on any tutorials by signing up for a premium membership.
-You’ll get access to dozens of videos to help you take your images to the next level!
+You’ll get access to 0ver 500 tutorials to help you take your images to the next level!